postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 Reading TopoElements
 <<<<<<<<<<<<<<<<<<<<

-The last part to decompose the TopoGeometry is be able to interpret the TopoElements it has, is more complex than other keys, because its meaning can change based on the Layer it is saved.
+The last part to decompose TopoGeometry is to be able to interpret the TopoElements which is more complex than other keys, because its meaning can change based on the Layer it is saved.

 As we talked, a Layer can have as Childs two options, Primitives or TopoGeometries.